 Difficult to fill the water reservoir

 Sometimes, waking up to a ready-brewed cup of coffee is exactly what you need to start the day right.
 The Cuisinart Perfectemp Coffee Maker affords this option and more.
 It's programmable up to 24 hours in advance, and you can choose your carafe temperature and coffee strength.
-The display is easy to use with large, simple buttons.
-Making that customized cup of joe has never been easier.
-And, if you only want to make a few cups, the Cuisinart Perfectemp has you covered; you can make as little as 1 and up to 14 cups.
+The display is easy to use with large, simple buttons, and you can make as little as 1 cup or as many as 14 cups.

 There's more to this model, though.
 You can grab your cup mid-cycle with the "brew pause" function, and there's an alarm to let you know when the pot is finished.
 It has a modern, stainless steel exterior and compact footprint, making it an attractive, space-saving addition to your counter top.
 It also has a reusable, gold tone filter, so you can ditch paper filters and reduce your kitchen waste.

-The self-cleaning feature facilitates keeping calcification at bay, ensuring a fresh cup of coffee every time, and the auto-shut-off option lets you safely leave the house without worrying whether you left the coffee maker on.
+The self-cleaning feature helps keep calcification at bay, ensuring a fresh cup of coffee every time.
+The auto-shut-off option lets you safely leave the house without worrying whether you left the coffee maker on.

 Weight: 9 pounds | Capacity: 14 cups | Size: 7.75 x 9 x 14 inches